Renato Zaccarelli: Club career

 After Giorgio Ferrini and Paolo Pulici, Zaccarelli is the third player with the most appearances for Torino in Serie A. He began his career in the youth ranks of Junior Ancona, a historical team in the doric district of Vallemiano; at age 15 he entered the Torino youth system, then was sold to gain experience in Serie B with Catania and Novara, up until his debut in Serie A with Verona in 1973.
 He returned to Turin in the summer of 1974; forming an exceptional midfield with Eraldo Pecci, Claudio Sala and Patrizio Sala the following season.
 He won the Scudetto with Torino in the 1975–76 season.

 He retired at the end of the 1986–87 season with the Granata, having made 413 appearances and scored 21 goals in all competitions.

 International career

-Zaccarelli represented the Italy national football team for five years, making 25 appearances and scoring two goals.
+Zaccarelli represented the Italy national team for five years, making 25 appearances and scoring two goals.
 He participated at the 1978 FIFA World Cup in Argentina, where Italy finished fourth.
 He was played from bench as second to Giancarlo Antognoni, eventually making five appearances scoring one goal; that of a 2–1 comeback victory against France.